himanshi510/CSE-231-Linux_Kernel_Scheduler/README.md

 # Linux Scheduler

-We change the Linux kernel scheduler in the following ways.
+We change the Linux Kernel Scheduler in the following ways.

 ## System Call